spyder-ide/spyder-line-profiler/CONTRIBUTING.md

 ### Installing dependencies

-This installs Spyder, line_profiler and all other dependencies of the plugin into the conda environment using the conda-forge channel.
+This installs Spyder, line_profiler and all other plugin dependencies into the conda environment previously created, using the conda-forge channel.

 ```bash
 $ conda install -c conda-forge --file requirements/conda.txt